Skip to content

 This herb can alter chemical reactions that cause pain and inflammation.
 Research shows that it can reduce inflammation and can help with conditions like rheumatoid arthritis, inflammatory bowel disease, and asthma.
 Further, taking Boswellia in addition to turmeric can increase the efficacy of their healing properties.

-A recommended dosage is 300-500 milligrams once or twice daily and it can be taken as capsules.
+A recommended dosage is 300-500 milligrams once or twice daily and is a component in MSP.
 If you are also taking other medications such as aspirin, naproxen, or ibuprofen be sure to speak with your doctor before taking.

 Birch Leaf